Travel to Antarctica – the ultimate experience is written by Jakob Linaa Jensen.

 The head of the labs, Josh, talks about science, and several young researchers and students talk about their projects.
 The chef and electrician are also on stage at the end.
 An interesting lecture, and the good researchers willingly answer good and bad questions from the audience.

-The most beautiful travel day of my life
+The most beautiful trip of my life to Antarctica

 We sail up through Gerlache towards Paradise Harbor.
 On the way there is beautiful scenery with whales, seals and small ice floes floating calmly in the blue water.
 The most beautiful travel day of my life so far.
 And by now it says not so little.